RobertTylman/FDE-Assignment-Research-Mini-Lite/README.md

 ## The Core Problem

 1. **High Latency for Deep Research**: Tavily Research Mini is extremely thorough but is too slow (~30s to 180s) for conversational search/chat interfaces.
-2. **Standard Search is Too Thin**: The standard Tavily `/search` endpoint is fast, but lacks multi-hop reasoning capabilities (gathering facts from source A to query source B) and does not synthesize diverse sources natively.
+2. **Standard Search is Too Thin**: The standard Tavily `/search` endpoint is fast, but lacks multi-hop reasoning capabilities (gathering facts from source A to query source B) and does not synthesize strong reports.
 3. **No Structured Output in Fast Search**: Standard Tavily search does not support arbitrary output schemas (JSON formats), whereas business integrations frequently demand structured data (e.g., comparative matrices, extraction tables).

 ## The Thesis